Is 730 a Good Credit Score?

 What are the benefits of having a higher credit score?

 A credit score is a digit that represents to what extent you are trustworthy and reliable.
 The higher the number, the better your creditworthiness.
 Higher credit scores mean easier access to loans and lower interest rates on mortgages and car loans.
 They also make it more likely you'll be able to get out of debt faster by getting favorable repayment terms from lenders or creditors.
-All adults in America who have any kind of borrowing history (even if they’re still paying off student loans) need to keep their score up.
+All adults in America who have any kind of borrowing history (even if they’re still paying off student loans) need to keep their scores up.

 The benefits of having a higher credit score include: